 - Check out the network's Member List

-- Find more age-friendly network Member Profiles
+- Find more Age-Friendly Member Impact and Achievement Profiles

 Reporting by Amy Lennard Goehner

 The weekly, award-winning AARP Livable Communities e-Newsletter provides local leaders with information and inspiration for making their town, city or neighborhood more livable for older adults and people of all ages.
 Subscribe today!